 I have 3×48″ T12 lamps installed in a line: one 2 tube fixture,and a single tube fixture The lamp of the single fixture will not illuminate (even after changing the tube).
 The two tubes of the double unit work.

 - It appears two tubes operate off a 2 lamp ballast, an RQM 2S40 TP.
 The third (single tube) is off an HM 140 TPC ballast, which I suspect is burned out.

 The single and double light fixtures share the same circuit wire (black white) Both ballasts have wire nuts connecting them to the same power cable

-- The Philips charts shows a replacement for the HM 140 TPC is an electronic RELB 2S40-SC.
-(A 2 tube ballast which Philips says can be used for a single by capping off the yellow wires).
+- An electronic brand ballast has a chart tht shows a replacement for the HM 140 TPC is an electronic RELB 2S40-SC.
+(A 2 tube ballast which can be used for a single tube light by capping off the yellow wires).

 Can the electronic ballast share the same circuit with the magnetic one?

 Is there any problem using the two tube ballast on a single tube fixture?

 This electrical wiring question came from Wayman, a Handyman in Canada.